 The location spectrum of an economic activity is the set of requirements enabling it to be profitable.
-Profit is simply defined as what an output (a product\ or a service) fetches on a market compared to the total costs of the inputs required to provide it.
-Each activity has different requirements and therefore a related location spectrum which considers the involved combination of factors.
+Profit is simply defined as what an output (a product\ or a service) fetches on the market compared to the total costs of the inputs required to provide it.
+Therefore, each activity has different requirements and a related location spectrum that considers the involved combination of factors.
 They include:

 - Material inputs.
 What the activity requires as physical inputs, including energy, raw materials as well as the suitable amount of land (real estate) for its operations.

 - Non-material inputs.
 Relates to supporting conditions such as labor and capital requirements.